jayanthidd/UNO/README.md

 creates the Players, asks for a name and puts them in a random order.
 When STOP is put in, creates the rest of the players as Robots

 **public boolean isCard()**\
-checks if the card the user put in is valid
+checks if the input made by the user is a valid card